albedozero/squishbox/README.md

       - *chan* - a sequence describing the channel routing in the form *min, max, mul, add*, where *min-max* is the incoming channel range to accept, and the channel number is then multiplied by *mul* and added to *add*.
       - *par1* - routes parameter 1 (e.g note value or CC value) in the same way as *chan*
       - *par2* - routes parameter 2 if there is one (e.g. note velocity)
-  - *patches* a sequence of patches
+  - *patches* a sequence of patches, where each patch is a dictionary containing the following items
     - *name* (required) - this text is displayed on the LCD when the patch is selected
-    - *0: - 15:* the MIDI channel the following soundfont preset will be applied to; not all channels have to be assigned - channels with no assignment will retain whatever preset they were last assigned
+    - *0: - 15:* the MIDI channel the following soundfont preset will be applied to; N.B. not all channels have to be assigned; channels with no assignment will retain whatever preset they were last assigned
       - *soundfont* - a soundfont file
       - *bank* (required) - the bank number in the soundfont file
       - *program* (required) - the present number in the soundfont file